mid0/product-manager-readme/README.md

 ## Feedback
 * We are as good as our feedback loop
-* Frequent, on-time, and in private
+* Frequent, on-time, and in private (but praise in public)

 ## Other
 * I expect surprises as we explore the unknown